RoySegall/gizra.com/app/_posts/2016-10-13-jekyll-starter-kit.md

 {% include setup %}

 I love [Jekyll](jekyllrb.com).
 I think it's a great tool!
-But lately I have been hearing a lot about Progressive Web Apps (PWA) - you know the kind of web app that feels like a native app, with a welcome screen, a shortcut on your phone, offline support, and more.
+But lately I have been hearing a lot about Progressive Web Apps (PWA) - you know the kind of web apps that feel like native apps, with a welcome screen, a shortcut on your phone, offline support, and more.
 So, I started implementing these new and shiny toys, one by one, on a bunch of static websites I built with Jekyll.

 During this endeavor I ran into [Google Web Starter Kit](https://github.com/google/web-starter-kit) - "a Boilerplating & Tooling for Multi-Device Development" and even did a couple of Pull Requests there.

 {% include thumbnail.html image_path="assets/images/posts/jekyll-starter-kit/google-web-starter-kit-prs.jpg" caption="Google Web Starter Kit PRs" %}

-In the Google Repo I learned a lot about PWA and as I was building the features into my static websites, I noticed there weren't any materials out there about PWA features with Jekyll.
+In the Google Repo I learned a lot about PWA, and as I was building the features into my static websites, I noticed there weren't any materials out there about PWA features with Jekyll.
 I kept hearing the voice of Obi-Wan Kenobi in my head telling me "This is not the open-source way!
 You shouldn't keep this knowledge to yourself".
 So here it is - the **Jekyll Starter Kit** generator.

 <!-- more -->